QUUS-TheSmallCodeTeam/EG_DESK_Taehwa/docs/EG-Desk-Taehwa-PRD.md

 ### 4. Browser Control and Configuration (Electron-Powered)

+**Security Defaults (for production)**
+- webSecurity: true
+- contextIsolation: true
+- nodeIntegration: false
+- sandbox: true (if compatible; otherwise keep other flags strict)
+- allowRunningInsecureContent: false
+- executeJavaScript: restricted to trusted domains and predefined snippets only

 **Automated Navigation with Electron webContents**
 - webContents.loadURL() for programmatic page navigation
 - webContents.executeJavaScript() for DOM interaction and form automation